mrandybu/altrepo-server/README.en.md

 * arch
 * leaf - show assembly dependency chain
 * deep - sets the sorting depth (ex.: deep=1 (also 2, 3))
-* reqfilter - package or packages for filter result by dependency
+* reqfilter - package or packages (binary) for filter result by dependency
+* reqfilterbysrc - package or packages (source) for filter result by dependency
 * finitepkg - show only topological tree leaves

+#### /unpackaged_dirs

+Returns unpacked directories of the specified maintainer in the specified repository.

+Request parameters:

+* pkgr * - packager name
+* pkgset * - repository name
+* arch - architecture of packages

 #### /repo_compare